Graphs admitting only constant splines: Abstract

 \section{Abstract}

-We study the {\em generalized graph splines} introduced by Gilbert, Tymoczko, and Viel \cite{gpt}.
-We show that if the graph has a particular type of cutset (the simplest example being a bridge) then the space of splines has a natural decomposition as a direct sum.
-We also consider graphs that only admit constant splines, and provide a characterization for splines on such graphs over the ring $\Z_m$.
+We study {\em generalized graph splines,} introduced by Gilbert, Viel, and the last author \cite{gpt}.
+For a large class of rings, we characterize the graphs that only admit constant splines.
+To do this, we prove that if a graph has a particular type of cutset (e.g., a bridge), then the space of splines naturally decomposes as a certain direct sum of submodules.
+As an application, we use these results to describe splines on a triangulation studied by Zhou and Lai, but over a different ring than they used.